novakov-alexey-zz/freya/README.md

 ## How to use

-N.B. : further in the documentation, _Controller_ and _Operator_ definitions are used like synonymous.
+N.B. : further in the documentation, _Controller_ and _Operator_ definitions are used as synonymous.

 Let's take an example of some controller like Kerberos principal list, which needs to be propagated to KDC database.